bensharkey3/worldbank-data-challenge/README.md

 * Creating a branch and then a Pull Request to trigger a CI build before merging into main branch

 ### Description
 The thought process behind my approach was to build a solution that was modular and reusable, hence utilising Docker for the database creation and ETL script.
 I wanted to minimise the amount of custom code and leverage existing tools and packages as much as possible, however the ETL script needed to be custom Python code.
-Using dbt I wanted to ensure I was following established dbt conventions, by settind up the postgres db as a dbt source, also using a stg_ view to clean source data before use in the model containing logic, also aligning with dbt SQL code formatting standards.
+Using dbt I wanted to ensure I was following established dbt conventions, by settind up the postgres db as a dbt 'source', also using a stg_ view to clean source data before use in the model containing logic, also aligning with dbt SQL code formatting standards.
 I used sqlfluff on my local to ensure the code was formatted correctly.

+### Assumptions
+To be able to run this project yourself, you will need:
+* Windows machine
+* Docker installed
+* dbt installed with dbt-postgres adapter

 ### Build Steps
 * Clone this repository to your local Windows machine